All Episodes

 And I think there's another trick going on here.

-Because they're any poll, any poll, I don't care if it's a poll that shows Obama up by six like Reuters does, which is a crock.
+Because any poll, any poll, I don't care if it's a poll that shows Obama up by six like Reuters does, which is a crock.

-Even that poll shows Obama losing big way down with the public on the economy.
+Even that poll shows Obama losing big, way down with the public on the economy.

 That's what they'd like to paper over.

-Here's the headline right here Obama has problems with independent voters.
+Here's the headline right here: Obama has problems with independent voters.

 All right, lots more straight ahead.